haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 2. Identify the key components of hearing-loss prevention programs, and design protocols and materials for implementing national guidelines for hearing protection.
 3. Perform environmental acoustic measurements, personal exposure assessments, selection of hearing protection devices, and estimation of real-world acoustic attentuation provided by such devices for an individual user.
 4. Understand basic concepts in pharmacology, identify common drugs used in otolaryngological practice, and important classes of drugs and other substances with known ototoxicity.
-5. Design protocols and materials for implementing ototoxicity monitoring in medical contexts and clinical trials.
+5. Develop materials for implementing ototoxicity monitoring in medical contexts and clinical trials.
-6. Understand the molecular mechanisms leading to noise- and drug-induced hearing damage, and identify candidate targets and agents for otoprotection and restoration.
+6. Understand the molecular mechanisms leading to noise- and drug-induced hearing damage (and their overlap), and identify candidate targets and agents for otoprotection and restoration.

 ASHA Certification 2020 Standards Knowledge and Skills Outcomes (Standard II) addressed by this course include: